sesiliafenina/gallery-vault/README.md

 1. Git clone this repository or download the files as .zip
 2. (For zip files) Extract the files
 3. Open Android Studio (or IntelliJ) and click "Open"
 4. Choose the folder of the app
+5. Connect your Android phone to the computer and make sure to enable USB debugging
+6. Click run and choose the connected phone to run the app
+7. App should install and automatically open on the phone

+Another option : Download the .apk file from your phone and click open and it will automatically install the app.

 ## Features
 ### 1. Password lock to protect your data